joshbrew/BabylonJS-Glint-Shader/README.md

 Adapted implementation of: https://www.shadertoy.com/view/tcdGDl (featured in two minute papers)

 It's meant for sparkly snow but you can do a lot with it.
 Customizable colors and scaling.
-This specifically uses BabylonJS's WebGL2-styled WebGPU shaders which have generic UV access which underpins the shader.
+This specifically uses BabylonJS's GLSL-styled WebGPU shaders which have generic UV access which underpins the shader.

 I added a voronoi tiling based opalescence shader on the same gaussian integration foundations, and the results are pretty damn interesting, and it opens a lot of doors.
 We had to fix a lot of things from the shadertoy sample to make it more customizable.
 The results speak for themselves.